ilaydasoz/HumanResourcesSystem/README.md

 # HumanResourcesSystem
-This project provides a basic Human Resoruces System.
+This project provides a basic Human Resources System.